liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 the [Javadoc Guidelines](http://www.liferay.com/community/wiki/-/wiki/Main/Javadoc+Guidelines)
 community wiki page for details.

-Next, let's learn how to use the Plugins SDK to create a plugin that extends another plugin.
+Next let's use the Plugins SDK to create a plugin that extends another plugin.

 ## Creating Plugins to extend Plugins

-For Liferay plugins, it's possible to create a new plugin that extends an existing one.
-This allows you to utilize all the features of the existing plugin in your new plugin while keeping your changes/extensions separate from the existing plugin's source code.
+For Liferay plugins, you can create a new plugin that extends an existing one.
+By extending a plugin, you can use all its features in your new plugin while keeping your changes/extensions separate from the existing plugin's source code.

-In order to create a plugin which extends another, you just need to follow these
+To create a plugin which extends another, just follow these
 steps:

 1. Create a new empty plugin in the Plugins SDK.

-2. Remove all the auto-generated files except `build.xml` and the docroot folder which should be empty.
+2. Remove all the auto-generated files except `build.xml` and the docroot folder, which should be empty.

 3. Copy the original WAR file of the plugin you'd like to extend (for example, social-networking-portlet-6.1.10.1-ee-ga1.war) to the root folder of your new plugin.

-4. Add the following line to your `build.xml` inside of the `<project>` tag in order to reference the original WAR file you are going to extend:
+4. Add the following line to your `build.xml` inside of the `<project>` tag to reference the original WAR file you are going to extend:

         <property name="original.war.file" value="social-networking-portlet-6.1.10.1-ee-ga1.war" />

 5. Copy any files from the original plugin that you'd like to overwrite to your new plugin (using the same folder structure) and run the Ant target `merge`.
    Please note that the `merge` target is called whenever the plugin is compiled.
    All you have to do is to check the Ant output:

         dsanz@host:~/sdk/portlets/my-social-networking-portlet$ ant war
         Buildfile: /home/dsanz/sdk/portlets/my-social-networking-portlet/build.xml